In this tutorial, we’ll dig into the strategy behind creating blog content for SEO and generating leads for your business.

 Internal links between related pages and posts on your own website helps Google crawl your website more easily.
 Linking internally helps Google find all of the posts and pages on your site and helps Google understand what content is related to other content on your site.

-Just like backlinks from other websites to your site are important for SEO, internal links between high value pages/posts can also make a substantial difference in search engine rankings.
-Wikipedia is a great example of the power and importance of internal linking within a website.
+Just like backlinks from other websites to your site are important for off-page SEO, internal links between high value pages or posts can also make a substantial difference in search engine rankings.

 In the Hubspot study illustrated below, they showed an average higher ranking in search engines based on the number of internal links in their content.